John Hewitt (entrepreneur)

-John T. Hewitt (born 1949) is an American businessman, the co-founder of Jackson Hewitt, founder of Liberty Tax Service and CEO of ATAX.
+John T. Hewitt (born 1949) is an American businessman who is the co-founder of Jackson Hewitt, founder of Liberty Tax Service, and CEO of ATAX.
 Between 1998 and 2017, Hewitt was CEO, chairman and president of Liberty Tax.
-Hewitt was a pioneer in the development and use of specialized tax-preparation software, which is now the industry's standard practice.
+Hewitt was a pioneer in the development and use of specialized tax-preparation software, which became the industry's standard practice.

 Early life and education

 Hewitt is a native of Detroit, Michigan.
 His parents moved to Greece, New York when he was four, and then to Hamburg, New York when he was 14.
 He graduated from Hamburg High School prior to enrolling at the University at Buffalo.

 Career

 Early career with H&R Block

 Hewitt began his career in 1969, leaving the University of Buffalo early to become a tax preparer with H&R Block.
 He quickly moved through the ranks of the organization, becoming an assistant district manager for Western New York and then a district manager for the areas of Elmira, Corning, and Ithaca.
 By 1980, he was the youngest regional director at H&R Block, running over 250 offices.

 Hewitt perceived a need for technological innovation within the tax industry and he left H&R Block in order to pursue that opportunity.
 Working alongside his father, he pioneered the development of decision-tree tax-preparation software.
 H&R Block was uninterested in the software, leading Hewitt to found a tax-preparation service that would exploit the efficiency of electronic tax preparation.